uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - maybe also the possibility to define code for emitting assembly instructions
     - this could be done by a new instruction called EMIT_INSTRUCTION
   - special annotation for return value target parameter ('->' \<target>), with possibility for multiple targets
-- makro MACRO_PASTE should also work in subfunctions
+- makro MACRO_PASTE should also work in subfunctions (so store it somewhere in the scope)

 ## PyASM